The Latino and Hispanic community is one of the fastest growing communities in America this decade.

 Gautier is a city in Jackson County, Mississippi, along the Gulf of Mexico west of Pascagoula.
 It is part of the Pascagoula Metropolitan Statistical Area.
 The population was 18,572 at the 2010 census.
 In 2002, Gautier annexed land nearly doubling its population to 18,413 by 2010, according to the Gautier Comprehensive Plan 2030.

 Biloxi is a city in Harrison County, Mississippi, United States.
 The 2010 United States Census recorded the population as 44,054, and in 2016 the estimated population was 45,975.
 Along with the adjoining city of Gulfport, Biloxi is a county seat of Harrison County.
 It was first settled by French colonists.

-There You Have It – Hispanic Populations Across Mississippi
+There You Have It – Hispanic or Latino Populations Across Mississippi

-If you’re looking for a breakdown of Hispanic populations across Mississippi according to the most recent data, this is an accurate list.
+If you’re looking for a breakdown of Latino populations across Mississippi according to the most recent data, this is an accurate list.

-If you’re curious enough, here are the least Hispanic places in Mississippi:
+If you’re curious enough, here are the least Hispanic or Latino places in Mississippi: